vmware-tanzu/sonobuoy/docs/enhancements/v2-worker-master.md

 ## Unresolved Questions

-* Is it worth bumping to `/api/v2` over this change?
 * No Metadata other than node name and plug-in name is currently collected.
 If at some point we wish to do this, there will not be any out-of-band way to collect this other than URL parameters or headers.
-* Do we want to support sending partial results?